How To: Terminate a Shielded Cat6/6A External Ground Pass Through RJ45 Connector

 C - Golden contacts.
 The golden contacts should be fully seated.
 Check for popped up pins.

 D - Flush cut.
 The conductors should be fully flush cut off.
 You can run your finger across the front of the plug to be sure.
 A slight under-cut to the nose “tab” of about 1 mm is normal.
 The tool is designed to under-cut and bite into the nose slightly to ensure full flush cuts.

 All done!
 So, there you have a Cat6/6A shielded external ground RJ45 connector on your cable now.
 Go plug it in and HAPPY NETWORKING!

 Something not right?
-Your cable not performing your expectations?
+Is your cable not performing to your expectations?
 You could have a bad or poorly terminated RJ45 plug.
 Better check out What Does a Bad Termination Look Like?

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.